top of page

 "For the promise, that he should be the heir of the world, was not to Abraham, or to his seed, through the law, but through the righteousness of faith.
 For if they which are of the law be heirs, faith is made void, and the promise made of none effect" (Rom 4:13-14).

-These verses easily disprove the popular notion that Israel is the sole recipient of all of God’s promises, further closing the gap between Israel and the Church.
+These verses easily disprove the popular notion that physical Israel is the sole recipient of all of God’s promises, further closing the gap between Israel and the Church.
 But more can be said here.
 For instance, few realize that a typological Church has always existed, even in the Old Testament period.
 The Old Testament Church or Congregation was first revealed in Exodus.
 It was initially comprised of the faithful few who through faith and perseverance inherited the physical promises.
 They entered Canon—the land of promise—while the vast majority fell short of it and perished in the wilderness (Heb 3:17).
 Who were these faithful few?
 They were the second generation to come out of Egypt, including Joshua and Caleb (Num 14:21-24).
-Eventually, they would come to be known as the “remnant” (Romans 11:14).
-God would preserve for Himself a faithful remnant from every subsequent generation of Israel.
+Eventually, they would come to be known as the “remnant” (Romans 11:14), and God would preserve for Himself a faithful remnant from every subsequent generation of Israel.

 In Romans 11, Paul uses a highly instructive analogy of the olive tree.
 The tree represents Israel—the covenant people of God.
 Paul compares the unbelieving Israelites to branches that have been broken off from the olive tree (v.
 17a).
 Believing Gentiles are compared to branches from a wild olive tree that have been grafted onto the cultivated olive tree (cf. 17b–19).
 The important point to notice is that God does not cut the old tree down and plant a new one (replacement theology).
 Neither does God plant a new tree alongside the old tree and then graft branches from the old tree into the new tree (traditional dispensationalism).
 Instead, the same tree exists across the divide between Old and New Testaments.
 That which remains after the dead branches are removed is the true Israel.
 Gentile believers are now grafted into this already existing old tree (true Israel/the true church).
 There is only one good olive tree, and the same olive tree exists across the covenantal divide.